Silicon carbide: Heating elements

 References to silicon carbide heating elements exist from the early 20th century when they were produced by Acheson's Carborundum Co. in the U.S. and EKL in Berlin.
 Silicon carbide offered increased operating temperatures compared with metallic heaters.
 Silicon carbide elements are used today in the melting of glass and non-ferrous metal, heat treatment of metals, float glass production, production of ceramics and electronics components, igniters in pilot lights for gas heaters, etc.

 Heat shielding

 The outer thermal protection layer of NASA's LOFTID inflatable heat shield incorporates a woven ceramic made from silicon carbide, with fiber of such small diameter that it can be bundled and spun into a yarn.

+Nuclear applications

+Due to SiC's exceptional neutron absorption capability, it is used as fuel cladding in nuclear reactors and as nuclear waste containment material.
+It is also used in producing radiation detectors for monitoring radiation levels in nuclear facilities, environmental monitoring, and medical imaging.
+Again, SiC sensors and electronics for nuclear reactor applications are being developed potentially for future Martian nuclear power and the emerging terrestrial micro nuclear power plants.

 Nuclear fuel particles and cladding

 Silicon carbide is an important material in TRISO-coated fuel particles, the type of nuclear fuel found in high temperature gas cooled reactors such as the Pebble Bed Reactor.
 A layer of silicon carbide gives coated fuel particles structural support and is the main diffusion barrier to the release of fission products.

 Silicon carbide composite material has been investigated for use as a replacement for Zircaloy cladding in light water reactors.
 One of the reasons for this investigation is that, Zircaloy experiences hydrogen embrittlement as a consequence of the corrosion reaction with water.
 This produces a reduction in fracture toughness with increasing volumetric fraction of radial hydrides.
 This phenomenon increases drastically with increasing temperature to the detriment of the material.
 Silicon carbide cladding does not experience this same mechanical degradation, but instead retains strength properties with increasing temperature.
 The composite consists of SiC fibers wrapped around a SiC inner layer and surrounded by an SiC outer layer.
 Problems have been reported with the ability to join the pieces of the SiC composite.